 Jolly Roger Amusement Park

-Another fun-tastic amusement park set on the Ocean City Boardwalk is the Jolly Roger Amusement Park.
+Another fun-tastic amusement park set on the boardwalk is the Jolly Roger Amusement Park.
 Made up of four different parks, this family-friendly pleasure ground has everything from water slides and go-kart rides to Jungle Golf and a giant Ferris wheel.

 When hunger bites, there’s a great choice of concessions and restaurants in and around Jolly Roger Amusement Park.
 If you’re a fan of fries, head to the classic Thrasher’s French Fries for a pile of their mouthwatering pomme-frites.